smolijar/gitwiki-thesis/src/implementation/routes.md

 Having the BE and FE completely independent with each other is the easiest approach.
 The problem appeared when more than few routes that required formatting its arguments appeared.
-This required a refactor of the logic into an in-component helper functions as seen in listing \ref{lst:impl:routes:1}.
+This required a refactor of the logic into an in-component helper functions as seen in the listing \ref{lst:impl:routes:1}.

 ```{language=jsx caption="Implementation: Generating routes via inline functions" label="lst:impl:routes:1"}
 import Link from 'next/link';